The workshop proceedings are now available online at http://ceur-ws.org/Vol-2120/.

-The program is now online
+The program can still be found online

 The Web is the biggest open public space for information, communication and knowledge sharing for billions on the planet.
 However, it is not (yet) accessible for over half of the world population, mostly in the Global South.
 This symposium addresses the ensuing issues, in other words, it tackles the Web dimension of what is commonly called the Digital Divide, and (even more importantly) what can be done about it.